datawhalechina/joyrl/README.md

 pip install torch==1.10.0+cu113 torchvision==0.11.0+cu113 torchaudio==0.10.0 --extra-index-url https://download.pytorch.org/whl/cu113
 ```
 ## Usage
-the following presents a demo to use joyrl, all your need is just to set parameters including `GeneralConfig()` and `AlgoConfig()`, which is also shown in [examples](./examples/) folder, and well trained results are shown in the [benchmarks](./benchmarks/) folder as well.
+the following presents a demo to use joyrl, you donot need to care about complicated details of code.
+All your need is just to set hyper parameters including `GeneralConfig()` and `AlgoConfig()`, which is also shown in [examples](./examples/) folder, and well trained results are shown in the [benchmarks](./benchmarks/) folder as well.
 ```python
 import joyrl as jj
 import gym